CebolaLab/CUTandTAG/README.md

 ## Post-alignment QC

 - Remove mitochondrial reads
+- Remove duplicate reads
-- Remove reads which are not properly paired
+- Remove reads with a mapping quality <30 (includes non-uniquely mapped reads)

-- Remove reads which do not map uniquely (?)
+### Remove mitochondrial reads

-- Remove duplicates (?)
+To assess the total % of mitochondrial reads, run `samtools idxstats` and `samtools flagstats` on your indexed `bam` file.
+For example:

+`samtools index <sample>.bam`

+`samtools flagstat <sample>.bam > <sample>.flagstat`

+`samtools idxstats <sample>.bam > <sample>.idxstats`

+The total number of reads can be seen the the first line of the flagstat file, `head -n1 <sample>.flagstat`, while the total number of mitochondrial reads can be seen using `grep chrM <sample>.idxstats` (the length of the chromosome is the 2nd column and the total number of aligned reads is the third column).
+Flagstat and idxstats files can be generated after each QC step to assess the total number of reads removed.

-### Remove non-uniquely mapped reads
+### Remove mapping quality <30

 Reads which are uniquely mapped are assigned a high alignment quality score and one genomic position.
 If reads can map to more than one location, Bowtie2 reports one position and assigns a low quality score.
 The proportion of uniquely mapped reads can be assessed.
 In general, >70% uniquely mapped reads is expected, while <50% may be a cause for concern
-[Bailey et al. 2013] (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3828144/pdf/pcbi.1003326.pdf).
+[(Bailey et al. 2013)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3828144/pdf/pcbi.1003326.pdf).
 A low % of uniquely mapped reads may, however, be observed when carrying out a CUT&Tag experiment for a protein which is expected to bind repetitive DNA.
-Alternatively, this may result from short reads, excessive PCR amplification or problems with the PCR [Bailey et al. 2013] (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3828144/pdf/pcbi.1003326.pdf).
+Alternatively, this may result from short reads, excessive PCR amplification or problems with the PCR [(Bailey et al. 2013)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3828144/pdf/pcbi.1003326.pdf).

+`samtools view -q 10 -b ${sample}.bam > ${sample}-aln.uniq.bam`

+A samtools flagstat report can be generated for the new `${sample}-aln.uniq.bam` file to assess the total number of reads removed.

 ## Visualisation